Bristol Premier League Division One rules and formats 2021

 - and (4) play-offs where the first three criteria are indecisive and the finishing positions are significant in terms of prizes, avoidance of relegation, or qualification for other events.

-Players occupying the bottom four (or fewer, should any player(s) get expunged during the course of the season) league positions at the end of the season, will be deemed relegated to Premier Two.
+Players occupying the bottom five (or fewer, should any player(s) get expunged during the course of the season) league positions at the end of the season, will be deemed relegated to Premier Two.

 Such relegation may be avoided in the event of either qualifiers for the following season's Premier One not taking up their places, or the numerical split between divisions needing to be changed as a result of numerical fluctuations in the total Premier League entry.